Forced deportation causes trauma.

-This, in my opinion, are the behaviors of an autocratic, narcissistic society that has run riot in this country for far too long.
+These are, in my opinion, the behaviors of an autocratic, narcissistic society that has run riot in this country for far too long.

 And, this sick behavior is illuminated with the current deportation activities taking place in this country.
 I think every ‘legal’ American citizen should bow their heads in shame at what they’ve allowed to happen.
 Again.

 If you identify with my experience, if you have a comment or questions – whatever – let me know.
 I’d like to hear from you.